cdunn-dev/Vici-Frontend/packages/vici-native/ViciMVP_New/CLEAN_BUILD_PLAN.md

   - ✅ Now connects to TrainingService for real API data
   - ✅ Enhanced with proper logging for debugging
   - ✅ Supports manual data refresh
+  - ✅ Improved error handling with typed errors

+### Views
+- `TrainingPlanView`: Used as a tab in MainTabView
+  - ✅ Connected to real data via TrainingPlanViewModel
+  - ✅ Supports pull-to-refresh
+  - ✅ Custom error handling with specific UI for different error types
+  - ✅ Offline mode support with appropriate UI feedback

 ### Services
 - `AuthService`: Used by `AuthViewModel`